kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Background
 The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal contains a blueprint for a set of metrics referred to as "Core Metrics".
 The purpose of this proposal is to specify what those metrics are, and how they will be collected on the node.

-is an open source container monitoring solution which only monitors containers, and has no concept of k8s constructs like pods or volumes.
+cAdvisor is an open source container monitoring solution which only monitors containers, and has no concept of k8s constructs like pods or volumes.
 Kubernetes vendors cAdvisor into its codebase, and uses cAdvisor as a library with functions that enable it to collect metrics on containers.
 The kubelet can then combine container-level metrics from cAdvisor with the kubelet's knowledge of k8s constructs like pods to produce the kubelet Summary statistics, which provides metrics for use by the kubelet, or by users through the Summary API.  cAdvisor works by collecting metrics at an interval (10 seconds), and the kubelet then simply queries these cached metrics whenever it has a need for them.

 Currently, cAdvisor collects a large number of metrics related to system and container performance.
 However, only some of these metrics are consumed by the kubelet summary API, and many are not used.
 The kubelet summary API is published to the kubelet summary API endpoint.
 Some of the metrics provided by the summary API are consumed internally, but most are not used internally.

 ### Motivations

-Giving the kubelet the role of both providing metrics for its own use, and providing metrics for users has a couple problems
- - First, it is clearly inefficent to collect metrics and not use them.
-The kubelet uses only a small portion of the metrics it collects, and thus presents considerable extra overhead to any users who do not use them, or prefer a third party monitoring solution.
- - Second, as the number of metrics collected grows over time, the kubelet will gain more and more overhead for collecting, processing, and publishing these metrics.
-Since the metrics users may want is unbounded, the kubelet's resource overhead could easily grow to unreasonable levels.

-It is very cumbersome to make changes or bugfixes in cAdvisor, because that then needs to be vendored back into kubernetes.
+The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal explains why a separate monitoring pipeline is required.

 cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.

 ### Proposal

-I propose to create a set of core metrics, collected by the kubelet, and used solely by internal kubernetes components.
+I propose to use this set of core metrics, collected by the kubelet, and used solely by internal kubernetes components.

 ### Non Goals

 Everything covered in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) design doc.
 This includes the third party metrics pipeline, and the methods by which the metrics found in this proposal are provided to other kubernetes components.

 Integration with CRI will not be covered in this proposal.
 In future proposals, integrating with CRI may provide a better abstraction of information required by the core metrics pipeline to collect metrics.